siran/writing/posts/The PNP Theory of Cause and Effect.md

 # Derivation of Causality

-We now prove that "Time" is a requirement for the existence of the
+We now prove that "Time" is the byproduct of the $(1)$ mode's necessary self-perpetuation.
-$(1)$ mode.

 ## Sector Decomposition